Kyle Anderson NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Kyle Anderson Insights vs. the Nuggets

-- Anderson is responsible for attempting 6.9% of his team's field goal attempts this season with 7.2 per game.

-- He's put up 1.5 threes per game, or 3.8% of his team's shots from beyond the arc this season.
+- Anderson is averaging 1.5 three-point field goal attempts per game this season, which is 3.8% of his team's attempts from beyond the arc.

 - Anderson's Timberwolves average 104 possessions per game, seventh-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the NBA.
+- Defensively, the Nuggets are eighth in the league, conceding 112.5 points per game.

-- In terms of assists, the Nuggets have conceded 25.7 per contest, 15th in the NBA.
+- On the boards, the Nuggets have allowed 40.8 rebounds per game, which is best in the NBA.

-- Looking at 3-pointers, the Nuggets are ranked third in the NBA, allowing 11.4 makes per contest.
+- Looking at 3-pointers, the Nuggets have given up 11.4 makes per game, third in the league.

 Kyle Anderson vs. the Nuggets